milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Business transfers: In connection with any reorganization, restructuring, merger or sale, or other transfer of assets, we will transfer information, including personal information, provided that the receiving party agrees to respect your personal information in a manner that is consistent with our Privacy Statement.

-Whenever in the course of sharing information we transfer personal information to countries outside of the European Economic Area and other regions with comprehensive data protection laws, we will ensure that the information is transferred in accordance with this Privacy Statement and as permitted by the applicable laws on data protection.
+Whenever in the course of sharing information we transfer personal information to other countries, we will ensure that the information is transferred in accordance with this Privacy Statement and as permitted by the applicable laws on data protection.

 You may also choose to disclose your information in the following ways:

 certain portions of our service may contain a tool which gives you the option to share information by email, text message and social or other sharing applications, using the clients and applications on your smart device;

-social plugins and similar technologies allow you to share information.
+social plugins and similar technologies allow you to share information; and

+through Netflix game features, such as multiplayer options and leaderboards.

 Social plugins and social applications are operated by the social networks themselves, and are subject to their terms of use and privacy policies.
+Similarly, some of the Netflix game features mentioned above (such as multiplayer gameplay, leaderboards, and game saving options) may require use of a third-party service, which is subject to that service’s terms of use and privacy policy.

 Access to Account and Profiles

 “Remember me” function: For ease of access to your account, you can use the "Remember me on this device" function when you log in to the website.
 This function uses technology that enables us to provide direct account access and to help administer the Netflix service without requiring reentry of any password or other user identification when your browser revisits the service.

-Giving others access to your account: If you share or otherwise allow others to have access to your account, they will be able to see shows you have watched, ratings, and account information (including your email address or other information in the "Account" area of our website).
+Giving others access to your account: If you share or otherwise allow others to have access to your account, they will be able to see shows you have watched, ratings, account information (including your email address or other information in the "Account" area of our website), and game related information (such as your in-game name and saved game progress).
 This remains true even if you use our profiles feature.
 You might have the option to use seamless account login through the Netflix mobile app, which enables login to the Netflix app on smart TVs, set top boxes, and other streaming media devices on the Wi-Fi network to which you are connected.
 If you use that feature, those devices will remain signed into your account unless you later log out of those devices.

 Profiles: Profiles allow users to have a distinct, personalized Netflix experience, built around the movies and shows of interest to them, as well as separate watch histories.
 Please note that profiles are available to everyone who uses your Netflix account, so that anyone with access to your Netflix account can navigate to and use, edit or delete profiles.
 You should explain this to others with access to your account, and if you do not wish them to use or change your profile, be sure to let them know.
 Profile users may be offered the opportunity to add an email address, phone number or other information to the profile and will be provided with notice of collection and use at the time such information is requested (the Profile Privacy Notice applies (help.netflix.com/legal/profileprivacy)).
+We have various parental controls available, you can learn more by reading our Help article located at https://help.netflix.com/node/264.

-Removing device access to your Netflix account: To remove access to your Netflix account from your devices: (a) visit the "Account" section of our website, choose "Sign out of all devices," and follow the instructions to deactivate your devices (note, deactivation may not occur immediately) or (b) delete your Netflix settings from your device (steps vary by device and the option is not available on all devices).
+Removing device access to your Netflix account: To remove access to your Netflix account from your devices, visit the "Account" section of our website, choose "Sign out of all devices," and follow the instructions to deactivate your devices (note, deactivation may not occur immediately).
 Where possible, users of public or shared devices should log out at the completion of each visit.
 If you sell or return a computer or Netflix ready device, you should log out and deactivate the device before doing so.
 If you do not maintain the security of your password or device, or fail to log out or deactivate your device, subsequent users may be able to access your account, including your personal information.

 Your Choices